AuroraHosts/eBPF-Research/README.md

 ## Implementing filtering methods into XDP

-There are infinite methods of filtration that we can create with XDP however we'll start simple, with port punching.
+There are many methods of filtration that we can create with XDP, however we'll start simple with port punching.
 Port punching is a very effective method of general filtering that should be applied whenever possible.
 It consists of only opening ports that we're using and keeping everything else closed.
 Simple, right?
 To implement this we have to first delve into packet parsing, specifically parsing the different headers of a packet (ethernet header, IP header, etc).
 Now let's get started.
 We'll be going back to the previous XDP example, we'll only be changing the name of the section and name of the function for conventional purposes.

 ```c
 SEC("xdp_filter")